Item #11240 The South Pole; An Account of the Norwegian Antarctic Expedition in the “Fram” 1910-12. Roald Amundsen.

 The South Pole; An Account of the Norwegian Antarctic Expedition in the “Fram” 1910-12

 New York: Lee Keedick, 1913.
-Near Fine.
-First Edition.
-[In Two Volumes] [The English Translation of 'Sydpolen'] 8vo [9.25x7in]; Dark navy blue cloth covers with gilt lettering on front cover and spine, top edge gilt with other edges untrimmed; Vol. I - [1], xxxv, 392 pp., frontispiece of Amundsen with tissue guard, introduction by Fridtjof Nansen, 82 images, two maps one color foldout at back, Vol. II - x, 449 pp., same frontispiece, 52 plates with illustrations and photographs, with folding plan of “Fram” sectional, and 20 maps and charts, including one folding and one color; Minor shelf wear to edges, bright gilt lettering, Vol. I hinges cracked, Vol. II front hinge cracked, minor bumping and wear of corners.
-[Rosove 9.B2, Spence 18, Conrad p.
-113, Howgego A13].
+Very Good Plus.
+First Edition, 1st Printing.
+[In Two Volumes] [The English Translation of 'Sydpolen'] 8vo [9.25x7in]; Vol. I - [1], xxxv, 392 pp., frontispiece of Amundsen with tissue guard, introduction by Fridtjof Nansen, 82 images, two maps one color foldout at back, Vol. II - x, 449 pp., same frontispiece, 52 plates with illustrations and photographs, with folding plan of “Fram” sectional, and 19 maps and charts (lacking one chart, p.
+120), including one folding and one color; Dark navy blue cloth covers with gilt lettering on front cover and spine, blind stamped border to front, top edge gilt with other edges untrimmed; Minor shelf wear to edges with bumping and wear of corners, .bright gilt lettering, archival repair to Vol. I rear hinge.
+[Rosove 9.B2a, Spence 18, Conrad p.
+156, Howgego A13].
 Item #11240

 Roald Amundsen (1872-1928) originally planned the expedition to repeat Nansen's drift through the Arctic Ocean with the ‘Fram’ and likely an attempt to reach the North Pole.
 On hearing that Cook and Peary both claimed to have reached the North Pole in 1909, Amundsen decides, in secret, to change the expedition for the South Pole.
 In August 1910, the ‘Fram’ left Christina and arrived at Bay of Whales [named by Shackleton in 1908] in January 1911.
 This winter camp was 1 degree closer to the pole than Scott’s McMurdo Sound base and offered many other practical and scientific advantages.
 The Norwegians were skilled in skiing and dog handling, which allowed them to travel to the South Pole in 56 days.
 At 3:00 pm, on Friday, December 14, 1911, there was a simultaneous cry of "Halt!" as the sledge meters registered their arrival at the South Pole.
 With the Norwegian flag planted, Amundsen named the polar plateau for King Haakon VII.
 Amundsen left a tent and note for Scott to find one month later.